-It’s no secret that landing a high-flying career in accounting field needs more than just good grades from your university.
-Especially the fact that being in an area where there is a big volume of graduates compare to the limited job opportunities available, you would definitely need to get ahead of the competition to get the first professional opportunity.
+It’s no secret that landing a high-flying career in the accounting field needs more than just good grades from your university.
+Especially the fact that being in an area where there is a big volume of graduates compared to the limited job opportunities available, you would definitely need to get ahead of the competition to get the first professional opportunity.

 So, how do you know whether you should do the internship and what are the things you should consider for your internship?
 Here are some common questions answered for you.

 As an accounting graduate, you must understand that not all the accounting roles will be available to you.
 We have listed the top 6 accounting roles which are the most popular and common opportunities available for a fresh accounting graduate below: